 Oranges are a round, segmented citrus fruit with a pitted peel.
-The taste can vary from juicy and sweet to bitter, depending on the variety – more common varieties include Valencia, Seville and Hamlin.
-Oranges are available all year round, except for some varieties such as blood oranges, which have a shorter season.
+The taste can vary from juicy and sweet to bitter, depending on the variety – more common ones include Valencia, Seville and Hamlin.
+Most oranges are available year-round, except for varieties such as blood oranges, which have a shorter season.

 Nutritional benefits of oranges

 One medium orange provides:

 - 13.1g Carbohydrate

 - 1.9g Fibre

 - 195mg Potassium

 One medium orange counts as one of your 5-a-day.
 A 150ml glass of unsweetened orange juice also counts as one portion, although the NHS advises that orange juice, as with other juices, can only count once per day no matter how much you drink.
 Discover more about what contributes to your 5-a-day.